mwznn/gh-semver/README.md

 Defines rather the action is `next` or `patch`.
 Defaults to `next` when null.

 ### `token`
 `Required` Defines the token used for the actions.
-Inside the workflow, it uses the default GITHUB_TOKEN.
-For testing, use any PAT with permission.
+Create a [personal access token](https://github.com/settings/personal-access-tokens/new) with GIST permissions to be able to use it.

 ### `gist_id`
 `Required` Defines the public or private id of the gist.